a CILC Content Provider

 Roll up your sleeves and analyze sea lion scat as we learn more about the hands-on way our scientists study these animals' diet!

 Meet Alaska's wettest residents!
-Find out where Alaska's marine animals live, what they eat, and how they move.
+Find out where Alaska's ocean animals live, what they eat, and how they move.
 (Designed for Pre-K, K, or special needs classes).

 Darin Trobaugh firstname.lastname@example.org

 Seward AK 99664

 What a wonderful opportunity to be part of an actual research project, to meet researchers and learn about the scientific process hands on, all in the comfort of your own school!
 Keep your sandals on and travel to Alaska without a plane or hours in the car.
 Bon Voyage! -Sister Debbie Timmis-Tech Coordinator, St. Mary's School, Ballston Spa, NY